-Pather Panchali (1955) is the first movie in The Apu Trilogy.
-It is India’s version of The Grapes of Wrath, or maybe Tobacco Road.
-Notwithstanding the emphasis given to the character Apu in the title of the trilogy, this first movie really seems to be about his mother, Sarbojaya Ray, who is so beset by grinding poverty that she has a hard time being nice to her family.
-Her elderly cousin, Indir, also called “Auntie,” is a poor old woman who can barely see or walk, and Sarbojaya treats her miserably, eventually driving her away and forcing her to die alone in the woods.
+Pather Panchali (1955) is the first movie in this trilogy.
+Notwithstanding the emphasis given to the character Apu in the title of this trilogy, this first movie really seems to be about his mother, Sarbojaya Ray, who is so beset by grinding poverty that she has a hard time being nice to her family.
+Her elderly cousin, Indir, also called “Auntie,” is an old woman who can barely see or walk, and Sarbojaya treats her miserably, eventually driving her away and forcing her to die in the woods.
 Sarbojaya’s husband, Harihar Ray, comes across as a slacker and a dreamer (he thinks he can make money by writing plays), but maybe he is just a victim of the caste system.
 Her daughter, Durga, is a thief, but she is likable.
 Finally, there is Apu, who will play a larger role in the sequels.
 After his sister dies, Apu destroys something she stole so no one will know, even though everyone really knows anyway.
-While Harihar is away for months without sending money, a storm hits and destroys their house, because he never got around to making the needed repairs.
+While Harihar is away for months without sending money, a storm hits and destroys their house because he never got around to making the needed repairs.
 This forces them to move to the city.

 Aparajito (1956) is the second movie in this trilogy, which picks up the story a few years later.
 The first part of the movie has a strange subplot that goes nowhere.
 Nanda is the upstairs neighbor of the Ray family.
 The first time he shows up to give Harihar a calendar, Sarbojaya pulls her head scarf over more of her hair and leaves the room.
 The second time he makes an appearance, she hears him coming, pulls the scarf over her head, and hides until he has gone upstairs.